Cannabis in Romania: Medical cannabis

 A limited medical cannabis law was passed in 2013, allowing for the use of low-THC (below 0.2%) derivatives of the plant only.
-While the medical cannabis of any kind will not and cannot be prescribed by doctors in Romania (because no such medication has been made available to the market), the Romanian Government has made it clear that cannabis of any potency will be accepted only if doctors from the EU prescribed it.
-Giancarlo Cristea addressed the Romanian authorities regarding if he can enter the country with cannabis prescribed from UK and all authorities as DIICOT, ANA and the Border Authority said there is no issue with it.
+While medical cannabis cannot be prescribed by doctors in Romania, because no such medication has been made available to the market, the Romanian Government has made it clear that cannabis of any potency will be accepted, if doctors from the rest of the EU prescribed it.